mrkgnao/JMP/README.md

 # JMP
-An assembly language VM with a bit more visual feedback than is necessary

-# What is this?
-Well, you read the subtitle.
+As the highly informative mini-description said, this is an assembly language VM with too many bells and whistles, all of them purely visual and intended to cover up the fact that I don't really know assembly.

+# Tell me more.

 There are `1024` RAM cells, each with possible values from `0000` to `ffff`.
 (All unsigned for now.)

 Currently I've got `MOV`, `ADD`, `CMP` and `JMP`(s) working, although only when the code is supplied as a list in code.
 (So there is no parsing).

-Here's a picture of an in-progress program that calculates Fibonacci programs in memory cells.
+Here's a picture of an in-progress program that calculates Fibonacci numbers in memory cells.

 ![Here's a picture.](http://i.imgur.com/v1l2q6I.png)